 How popular is Nannie?

 Nannie is a very prominent first name for females (#768 out of 4276, Top 18%) and also a very prominent surname for all people (#69854 out of 150436, Top 46%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Nannie for girls.
-Nannie reached its top rank of #98 in the U.S. then, but is not listed currently.
+Nannie entered the list in 1880-1889 and reached its top rank of #98 in the U.S. then, but is not listed currently.
 (Top 1000 Birth Names Records, 2014)